 - Underneath your Labradoodle’s paw could be one of the most matted territories since this region is hard to brush every day.
 I always try to shave as much hair as I can on the paws because it grows back quickly.
-Utilizing a blade size #1 or utilizing no blade is best to trim short hair.
+Utilizing a blade size #1 or utilizing no blade is best for trimming short hair.

-- In the event that your Labradoodle doesn’t want their paws groomed, you will have to utilize your shears or scissors
+- In the event that your Labradoodle doesn’t want its paws groomed, you will have to utilize your shears or scissors

 - I generally utilize the shears to cut around the sides of the Labradoodle’s paw.
 This gives the hair a pleasant round and uniform look.

 - The ears are one of the most delicate regions on a Labradoodle.
 What’s more, the ears are easiest to cut with a razor so be extra cautious when grooming your Labradoodles ears.
 Start with a size #5 blade or smaller.
 Ear hair is ordinarily shorter.